Intelligent Order Sequencing: How does it work?

 In the past year, the outbreak of COVID-19 has pushed many restaurants, fast food chains, and cafés worldwide to adapt to new ordering channels.
 These channels extend beyond traditional in-store purchases and drive-thru orders to include mobile ordering.
 The advent of mobile ordering has added complexity to order production, with orders coming in from multiple new channels.
 Examples include 1st party mobile app orders, 3rd party mobile app orders (such as Grubhub, UberEats, Instacart, etc.), and website orders.
 The added complexity from these channels has made it difficult to ensure product quality and customer prioritization, plus introduced scalability challenges.

-Our client, an international quick service food chain, was facing challenges brought on by the rapidly changing consumer buying patterns, including:
+Our client was facing challenges brought on by the rapidly changing consumer buying patterns, including:

 - How to best optimize customer order prioritization between mobile-app, in-store, and drive-through channels.